BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 But long-term exclusive keto has the inherent drawback of lacking indigestible plant fibers such as inulin and lactulose that feed the broader gut flora.
 This lack of fiber can become an issue if the diet doesn’t have flexible additions of high-fiber foods.

-Probiotics such as&Sugar Shift can help you bridge the gap between reaping the benefits of being in ketosis and keeping your gut microbiome thriving.
+Probiotics such as Sugar Shift can help you bridge the gap between reaping the benefits of being in ketosis and keeping your gut microbiome thriving.

 Want to learn more about Keto or Sugar Shift?
 Check out these episodes at Keto Kamp with Ben Azadi, Life's Best Medicine with Dr. Brian Lenzkes, and Defiant Health Radio!